openvax/cancer-cell-line-mhc-alleles/README.md

 Also, the original neoepitope catalogue appears to contain some duplicate fields which make it harder to parse, so I have included a "fixed" version of the CSV in this repository.

+**Caution**: The HLA types extracted for the "neoepitope catalog" do not always match of all the alleles listed in the earlier 2014 paper [A catalog of HLA type, HLA expression, and neo-epitope candidates in human cancer cell lines](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4355981/).
+I don't know the source of discrepancy but looking at that paper it does seem that the neoepitope catalog included in their supplement has the same alleles as this repository.